advance100/doc_webpack/webpack-runtime-api-summary.md

 Returns the module id of a dependency.
 The call is sync.
 No request to the server is fired.
 The compiler ensures that the dependency is available.

-The module id is a number in webpack (in constast to node.js where it is a string, the filename).
+The module id is a number in webpack (in contrast to node.js where it is a string, the filename).

 Style: CommonJs